Safia Elmi Djibril: National Assembly

 Djibril is a member of the National Assembly from the People's Rally for Progress party, which is affiliated with the ruling Union for the Presidential Majority coalition.
 She represents Quartier 7, an area of the eponymous capital city.

 She was first elected in the 2008 Djiboutian parliamentary election, joining a small number of other women in the chamber including Aïcha Mohamed Robleh and Hasna Barkat Daoud.

 Djibril is part of a wave of women who have entered Djibouti's political scene in recent years.
 There were no women in Djibouti's parliament in 2000, but now the law requires at least 25 percent of legislators be female, a threshold that was nearly met in the 2018 election.

 In 2019, Djibril helped form a women's caucus within the legislature.

-She serves as second vice president on President Ismaïl Omar Guelleh's cabinet and is a member of the High Court of Justice.
+She served as second vice president on President Ismaïl Omar Guelleh's cabinet and as a member of the High Court of Justice.

+After the 2023 election, she was named first vice-president of the National Assembly.